Resource

 8. Integrate inclusion across all levels.
 In assisting the transition from seeing inclusion as a standalone topic: we will mainstream inclusion in all DRR programmes as a collective CSO effort, globally

-For more information on this policy analysis and call-to-action please contact the GNDR Policy Lead, Becky Murphy at rebecca.murphy@gndr.org
+For more information on this policy analysis and call-to-action please contact the GNDR Policy Lead, Becky Murphy at rebecca.murphy[at]gndr.org

 Download the policy analysis and call to action in PDF: